 A bouncer is any short-pitched delivery that is deemed to have passed above the shoulder height of a batter standing upright at the popping crease.

-Difference between a bouncer and a short-pitched delivery?
+Difference between bouncer and short ball?

 A bouncer usually passes above the shoulder height of a batter, whereas a short-pitched delivery constitutes any cricket ball (regardless of height) that causes the batter to play the ball off the back foot.

-How many bouncers are allowed in an over?
+How many bouncers are allowed in ODI?

-Is second bouncer a no ball?
+Is 2nd bouncer a no ball?

 Bowling a second bouncer is not considered a no ball in Tests and ODIs.
 However, in T20s, the second bouncer rule kicks in as the bowler is only allowed one bouncer, which in turn leads to a no ball.